 What kind of programs do you offer that help prepare children for elementary school?

-All of our programs prepare children for the upper level preschool, giving them the tools they need to become successful for elementary school.
+All of our programs prepare children for the upper-level preschool, giving them the tools they need to become successful in elementary school.

 Are meals provided?
 What are the meal times?

 Yes, our facilities offer both breakfast and lunch as well as snack times.
 Breakfast occurs around 8:30 a.m. and lunch around 11:30 a.m.
 We have snack time around 10 a.m. and again around 3 p.m.

 Yes – our facilities recognize that the health and safety of all children is important and work to accommodate any food allergies your child may have.